CIDC-FM: History

 On September 28, 1994, the CRTC approved the ownership transfer of Dufferin Communications from its shareholders to CKMW Radio Ltd., operator of Brampton multicultural station CIAO.
 The station was branded Hot 103.5 in February 1995 (later calling it "Hot 103 dot 5"), playing only dance music.
 The station then began adding more R&B and pop tracks to its Top 40/dance playlist in February 1998, and was renamed Hits 103.5.

 On July 28, 2000, approval was given to relocate the transmitter site from 6 km west of Orangeville town hall to 11 km east of Orangeville town hall and decrease the station's power from 50,000 watts to 30,700 watts.

 In late December 2000, the station was re-branded as Z103.5 (with the decimal point heard as "dot"), with the slogan "The Hit Music Channel", though the CIDC call letters were retained.
 The slogan was later changed to simply "Today's Hit Music".

 Until the summer of 2006, CIDC was the only radio station in Canada that played dance music since CING-FM changed formats in 2001.
 It was the only Top 40 station left in Toronto after CISS-FM became "Jack FM" in 2003.
 For a brief period in 2001, CKDX-FM also played dance music but poor ratings led it to switch to an oldies format.

 In the summer of 2006, Evanov launched a new station in Halifax, Nova Scotia, also on 103.5, patterned after CIDC, though with a different logo and slogan.
 In 2011, Evanov began to brand all it stations only by whole numbers.
-In January 2012, the Halifax station relaunched their Top 40/Dance format and began patterning their direction after its sister station in Winnipeg, CHWE, who uses the moniker Energy 106.
-However, while the Winnipeg station continues to do well, the Halifax outlet would see their fortunes take a downturn in ratings and format changes that resulted in their flip to Country in September 2015.

-Rival CKFM-FM switched from adult top 40 to CHR due to high airplay on top-played singles, while CIDC-FM tweaked its format by adding some adult top 40 singles, such as Bon Jovi's What Do You Got?.
-Rival CKIS-FM dropped their rhythmic lean and went more mainstream in February 2011.
-At that same time, CIDC did the reverse: from mainstream to a rhythmic-lean, although it still plays a small percentage of dance music, which was slightly increased by 2015.
-Most non-top 40 dance hits remain at the station, although they are classics.
-It continues to report on Mediabase & Nielsen BDS as a contemporary hit radio.
 As of the summer of 2012, the station's slogan is "#1 For Hit Music", following the other top 40 stations in Toronto, CKIS-FM and CKFM-FM, which both claimed to be "Toronto's #1 Hit Music Station".
 As of 2016, CIDC reverted to the slogan "All The Hits."